The health of our patients, employees and community is of utmost importance.

 - As the virus spreads through our communities, our physicians, nurses and other clinicians have the knowledge and tools necessary to manage an influx of patients.

 According to current information from the CDC, symptoms may appear 2 to 14 days after exposure to the virus.
-Symptoms include fever, cough, sore throat and/or shortness of breath.
+Symptoms include fever, cough, sore throat, shortness of breath, and/or loss of smell or taste.
 This information is based on what has been seen in similar previous viruses, and it may change as more is known about COVID-19.

 COVID-19 spreads mainly between people who are in close contact with one another (approximately 6 feet).
 The virus can be transmitted in droplets that become airborne through a cough or sneeze.
 You can also be exposed after touching a surface that has the virus on it, and then touching your face, eyes or mouth.

 Learn about high traffic surfaces that could be a source of germs.